genchandenur/genchandenur/README.md

 - 👩‍💻 Developing feature extraction algorithms from the data collected with the prototype.
 - 👩‍💻 Development of image enhancement and classification algorithms for the data collected with the prototype.

-My research interests are medical imaging, DL, ML, AI, Computer Vision.
+My research interests are Medical Imaging, DL, ML, AI, Computer Vision.

 <p align="center">